drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 stationary_points
 ```

-We see that there are no stationary points in this particular case (the roots of
-the derivative all have non zero imaginary parts).

 ## Question 4

 > `4`.
 Consider the function $f(x)=\frac{2}{3}x ^ 3 + b x ^ 2 + 2 x + 3$, where